Epix-Incorporated/Adonis/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for a new feature, a way to improve an existing feature, etc.
+about: Suggest an idea for a new feature, a way to improve or enhance an existing feature, etc.
 title: ''
 labels: enhancement
 assignees: Expertcoderz

 ---

-**Is your feature request related to a problem?
+**Is your feature request related to a (non-bug) problem?
 If so, please describe.**
 A clear and concise description of what the problem is.
 Ex.
-I'm always frustrated when [...]
+I'm always frustrated when [...] / it is currently too difficult to [...]

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.